Serving intellectually disabled and/or physically challenged youth and adults in the

 The beneficiaries of this project are the St. Anthony School Programs and the McGuire Memorial Home.
 Their mission statements are provided below.

-St. Anthony School Programs provides an inclusive educational environment for children ages 5-21 with Autism, Down Syndrome and other Intellectual Disabilities.
-Regardless of race or creed we educate and train our students to become productive members of our region and live their lives to the fullest academically, socially, vocationally and spiritually.
+- Saint Anthony School Programs provides an inclusive educational environment for children ages 5-21 with Autism, Down Syndrome and other intellectual disabilities.
+Reguardless of race or creed we education and train our students to become productive members of our region and live their lives to the fullest academically, sociall, vocationally and spiritually.

 McGuire Memorial Home